ShreevaniRao/Case-Studies/README.md

 **Case-Studies**

-This repository contains case studies of companies whose multiple data analytics/science tasks have been studied and attempted using Python, its multiple libraries, packages & Tableau.
+This repository contains case studies of companies whose multiple data analytics/science tasks have been studied and attempted using Python's multiple libraries, packages & Tableau.
 Click the Company link to navigate to the Python notebook.

 <picture>
   <img src="https://github.com/ShreevaniRao/Case-Studies/blob/main/Automatidata_image.png" width="400" height="100">